Andrew Benintendi

 Andrew Sebastian Benintendi (born July 6, 1994) is an American professional baseball outfielder for the Chicago White Sox of Major League Baseball (MLB).
 He has previously played in MLB for the Boston Red Sox, Kansas City Royals, and New York Yankees.

-Benintendi played college baseball for the Arkansas Razorbacks of the University of Arkansas, where he won the Golden Spikes Award and Dick Howser Trophy in 2015.
+Benintendi played college baseball for the Arkansas Razorbacks, where he won the Golden Spikes Award and Dick Howser Trophy in 2015.
 The Red Sox selected Benintendi in the first round of the 2015 MLB draft, and he made his MLB debut with the Red Sox in 2016.
 He was a part of the 2018 World Series champions.
 The Red Sox traded Benintendi to the Royals after the 2020 season.
 He won a Gold Glove Award in 2021 and was an All-Star in 2022.
-The Yankees acquired him from the Royals in 2022 and he signed with the White Sox as a free agent after the 2022 season.
+The Yankees acquired him from the Royals in July 2022, and he signed with the White Sox as a free agent after the 2022 season.